Protein Crystallography and Biophysics Centre (BiophysX)

 The current instrument is not suitable for membrane proteins and in general with samples that have large hydrophobic exposed areas.

-Set up and Sample Requirements
+Set up and Sample Requirements for protein stability assays

 • Sample Volume (per well): 25 μl